2022 Houston Astros season: June

 Utility player Aledmys Díaz assumed duties as starting shortstop after rookie Jeremy Peña sustained a left thumb injury versus the Texas Rangers on June 13 and was placed on the injured list.
 At the time, Peña had batted .277 with six stolen bases; he led all MLB rookies with nine home runs, and led AL rookies in runs scored (27) and RBI (27).

-On June 15, 2022, Luis Garcia and Phil Maton each pitched a immaculate inning versus the Rangers at Globe Life Field, striking out the same trio of Nathaniel Lowe, Ezequiel Durán, and Brad Miller in the second and seventh inning, respectively.
+On June 15, 2022, Luis Garcia and Phil Maton each pitched an immaculate inning versus the Rangers at Globe Life Field, striking out the same trio of Nathaniel Lowe, Ezequiel Durán, and Brad Miller in the second and seventh inning, respectively.
 This was the first time a major league game has seen at least two immaculate innings pitched, first by two teammates, and the first occurrence of more than one immaculate inning pitched on the same date in the major leagues.
 Martín Maldonado, the catcher for each of Houston's strikeouts – 14 in all – doubled and homered to help lead an offensive surge in a 9–2 Astros win.
 The immaculate innings were the eighth and ninth such occurrences in team history.

 The Astros claimed outfielder Dillon Thomas off waivers from the Los Angeles Angels on June 15 and transferred center fielder Jake Meyers to the 60-day injured list.
 At the time, the team did not have a healthy position player available who was on the inactive 40-man roster.

 Pitcher Forrest Whitley, once the top prospect in baseball, began a rehabilitation assignment on June 16 with the Florida Complex League (FCL) Astros.
 He delivered 38 pitches across two innings, allowed three runs and averaged 96 mph on his fastball versus the FCL Nationals.
 It was his first competition in professional baseball since September 2, 2019.